Unconditional Love: A Personal JourneyChanneled by DAVID GREGG

 In this brief article about loving unconditionally, I include both my own experiences and snippets of channeling from the Michael entity.
 For ease in reading, all Michael's channeling is contained in block quotes.

-The Core Elements of Love
+What is Unconditional Love?
+The Core Elements

 Eastern religions have beautifully explored the pillars of unconditional love and I thought it would be helpful to examine the four most common elements often ascribed to true love.
 In other words, what does it mean to love someone unconditionally, and what are the necessary components.